whitejeep600/thesis_nlp/README.md

 A log of attacker training runs is automatically maintained (`runs/attacker/log`).
 This includes information about the Git commit on which a given training run was executed, as  well as the parameters of the training script (`src/training_scripts/train_attacker.py`) and a summary of the run.
 Note that due to randomness in the training, rerunning with the same configuration (Git commit and script parameters) is _not_ guaranteed to yield the same results.

+See `setup.sh` for further information on how to set up work with the repository (or just run it).